LeetLLM

 Output

-1Supported: Yes, if damage was reported within 48 hours of delivery; the replacement window is 14 days.
+1Supported: Yes, if the risk signal arrived within 48 hours; the automated rotation window is 14 days.
 [E1] 2No evidence: I can't confirm that outcome from permitted current policy evidence.

 The lab uses string checks only to make the invariant runnable.
 A real candidate may use a model, structured citations, and claim verification.
 The release rule remains: if permitted current evidence doesn't support a material policy claim, the system must abstain or escalate.